-The foyer is usually the first part of your living space that your guests experience.
-Therefore, it can make a lasting impression.
-“This is the moment someone walks in your home and you can either set the tone to be museum-like or ‘hey, this is my house and you're welcome to kick off your shoes and relax.’” explains Danny Seo, sustainable living expert and Editor-in-Chief of Naturally, Danny Seo Magazine.
+The foyer is usually the first part of your living space that your guests experience, so it can make a lasting impression.
+“This is the moment someone walks in your home and you can either set the tone to be museum-like or ‘hey, this is my house and you're welcome to kick off your shoes and relax,'” explains Danny Seo, sustainable living expert and Editor-in-Chief of Naturally, Danny Seo.

-Regardless of your aesthetic, budget, or even the size of your space, creating an impressionable foyer is easier than you think.
+Regardless of aesthetic, budget, or even the size of your space, creating an impressionable foyer is easier than you think.
 Here are 20 items and ideas to consider to create a gorgeous foyer, straight from the experts themselves.

-If we have learned anything in the last decade, it's that adding some live greenery to any space is a no brainer.
-You can’t go wrong with a Fiddle Fig Leaf, and this one can be ordered year-round from 1800 Flowers.
+If we have learned anything in the last decade, it's that adding live greenery to any space is a no-brainer.
+You can’t go wrong with a snake plant or fiddle leaf fig.

 "Create instant intrigue with a bold, graphic wallpaper that stops people in their tracks,” suggests Christiane Lemieux, co-founder and CEO of The Inside, a direct-to-consumer home furnishings company.
-Instead of making a long-term investment, she suggests the peel & stick version, that can be easily swapped in and out without leaving a sticky residue.
+Instead of making a long-term investment, Lemieux suggests the peel and stick version that can be easily swapped in and out without leaving a sticky residue.
 Or, take those prints elsewhere, like a runner for the staircase.

 Create instant intrigue with a bold, graphic wallpaper that stops people in their tracks.